iwonderanddev/tech-challenges/backend/README.md

 ## Setup

-To avoid losing time, we have setup a silex boilerplate to handle HTTP request/response.
+To avoid losing time, we have setup a Silex boilerplate to handle HTTP request/response.

-> The choice of Silex is arbitrary, we could have used symfony, laravel, whatever the frameworks...
+> The choice of Silex is arbitrary, we could have used Symfony, Laravel, whatever the frameworks...
 We are not interested in finding a master of frameworks, but a developer who knows how to code business rules so that they can be maintained over time.

 ```bash
 cd backend